Student Conduct Code

 (4) All interim restrictions that involve any type of restriction from any university premises will be accomplished by giving a notice against trespass.
 The notice against trespass may be given by any manner specified in WAC 172-122-200.

 (5) The dean of students will prepare a brief memorandum for record containing the reasons for the interim restriction.
-The dean of students will forward copies of the memorandum for record by personal delivery or by U.S. mail to the restricted student, the office of student rights and responsibilities, and all other persons or offices bound by it.
+The dean of students will forward copies of the memorandum for record by personal delivery or by U.S. mail to the restricted student, student rights and responsibilities, and all other persons or offices bound by it.
 At a minimum, the memorandum will state:

 (a) The alleged act(s) or behavior(s) of the student or student organization which prompted the interim restriction;